hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 part of a telepathically linked hive mind, something more amorphously collective like a slime mould, a planetary consciousness, and so on.
 <!-- (We will return to this point in the sequel.)-->
-So in general, the mysterious "interiority" Nagel talks about need not be associated with an individual, but simply *any* functional gestalt that requires executive coordination.
+So in general, the inner life Nagel talks about need not be associated with an individual, but simply *any* functional gestalt that requires executive coordination.
 <!-- , and indeed, I was briefly tempted